miyagi-dev/miyagi/README.md

 This would resolve the templates and join them into one variable `html`.

-### Global data
+### Global mock data

-You can define global data by creating a `data.json` in your `srcFolder`.
-This data will be merged into your components data.
-The components data has higher priority, hence overwrites keys with the same name.
+You can define global mocks by creating a `data.json` in your `srcFolder`.
+This mock data will be merged into your components mock data.
+The components mock data has higher priority, hence overwrites keys with the same name.

 ### Component status

 Components can have a status, which is rendered in the component overview.
-Add a `status` key to the `data.json` of your component with any of the following values:
+Add a `status` key to the mock file of your component with any of the following values:

 - done
 - wip